 The Importance of Finding Your Own Pace on The Camino – Bryan Steward Interview

 “My biggest advice to anyone wanting to tackle the Camino is to find your own pace.
 There will always be people faster and slower than you.
-Try not to let the pace of another person dictate how fast your Camino should be.
-Walk the Camino at a pace that feels right to you.”
+Try not to let another person’s pace dictate how fast your Camino should be.
+Walk the Camino Frances at a pace that feels right to you.

 These are the words of Bryan Steward, one of many pilgrims who walk the Camino de Santiago every year.
 Bryan hails from New Jersey in the USA.
-He has Becker muscular dystrophy, which is a progressive neuromuscular condition that causes his muscles to get weaker over time.
+He has Becker muscular dystrophy, a progressive neuromuscular condition that causes his muscles to weaken over time.
 As one who enjoys hiking and all the outdoor world has to offer, this can be quite a struggle.

-For Bryan “it mostly affects me now by making steps and hills difficult for me to walk up.
+For Bryan, “It mostly affects me by making steps and hills difficult for me to walk up.
 Heavy objects are hard for me to lift.
 I tend to fall more than the average person, and sometimes I have difficulty getting back up.
 I will continue to have more trouble as I get older.
-Using a cane or a wheelchair is likely in my future.”
+I will most likely use a cane or a wheelchair in my distant future.”

 But Bryan, who is due to get married in May, is not someone who sits around.
-He’s actually the opposite and recently tackled the Camino de Santiago, a pilgrimage that can be physically and emotionally grueling for many who embark on this journey.
+He’s the opposite and recently tackled the Camino de Santiago, a pilgrimage that can be physically and emotionally gruelling for many who embark on this journey.

 Though he did joke that “in some ways, writing the book was harder than walking the Camino!” and maintained that “keeping things as honest as you can is important.
 Don’t be afraid to let yourself bleed onto the page.”

-People all have their own individual struggles, whether they are visible to others or not.
-I was struck by the title of Bryan’s book because nobody seems exempt from rushing through their lives.
+People all have their struggles, whether they are visible to others or not.
+The title of Bryan’s book struck me because nobody seems exempt from rushing through their lives.
 This is something Bryan resonated with when asked:

 Wondering what advice he would offer his childhood self, especially after completing the Camino and meeting so many interesting people, he said: “My biggest advice to my childhood self would be not to fear people who offer help.
 It’s always easy to say that you don’t need help and feel like you accomplished everything on your own, but nobody can go through life without help from others.
 We wouldn’t be here now if no one cared for us as infants.
 I think it’s important to find ways to incorporate helping others and accepting help from others into our daily lives.”

 Finally, I wondered what Bryan learned from his time on the Camino.
-For him, his main takeaway was how he viewed his own personal burdens:
+For him, his main takeaway was how he viewed his burdens:

-“I think the most powerful thoughts I had on the Camino were how the journey changed the way I viewed the ‘burden’ of having muscular dystrophy.
-I had some hard feelings at the monument Cruz de Ferro where pilgrims are expected to leave behind a rock that represents a burden they have brought onto the trail.
-Clearly my burden was having muscular dystrophy, but how could I leave that behind?
+“I think the most powerful thoughts I had on the Camino were how the journey changed how I viewed the “burden” of having muscular dystrophy.
+I had some hard feelings at the monument Cruz de Ferro, where pilgrims are expected to leave behind a rock that represents a burden they have brought onto the trail.
+My burden had muscular dystrophy, but how could I leave that behind?

 Bryan believes that “most people have it in them to do the Camino” and left me with this interesting memory that he believes represents what the Camino is all about.
 I’m inclined to agree:

-“I was grateful for their generosity, but what makes the incident interesting is that the next day I came across an injured pilgrim who needed a second pole.
-He had found my old pole, fixed it, and was using it.
-I was able to indirectly help someone else.
+“I was grateful for their generosity, but what makes the incident interesting is that I came across an injured pilgrim who needed a second pole the next day.
+He had found my old pole, fixed it, and used it.
+I was able to help someone else indirectly.
 I think that represents what the Camino is all about.
-Everything always works out and sometimes things seem to almost happen for a reason.”
+Everything always works out, and sometimes things seem to almost happen for a reason.”